PangeAI/SimMS/README.md

 - `CudaCosineGreedy`, equivalent to [CosineGreedy](https://matchms.readthedocs.io/en/latest/_modules/matchms/similarity/CosineGreedy.html)
 - `CudaFingerprintSimilarity`, equivalent to [FingerprintSimilarity](https://matchms.readthedocs.io/en/latest/_modules/matchms/similarity/FingerprintSimilarity.html) (`jaccard`, `cosine`, `dice`)

-- More coming soon - requests are welcome!
+- More coming soon - **requests are welcome**!

 # Installation
-The **easiest way** to get started is to visit our [huggingface space](https://huggingface.co/spaces/TornikeO/simms), which offers a simple UI, where you can upload a pair of MGF files and run similarity calculations there (we also offer some control over parameters).

-Alternatively, you can use the <a target="_blank" href="https://colab.research.google.com/github/PangeAI/simms/blob/main/notebooks/samples/colab_tutorial_pesticide.ipynb">colab notebook
+The **easiest way** to get started is to use the <a target="_blank" href="https://colab.research.google.com/github/PangeAI/simms/blob/main/notebooks/samples/colab_tutorial_pesticide.ipynb">colab notebook
 </a>  that has everything ready for you.

 For local installations, we recommend using [`micromamba`](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html), it is much faster.